brucmod/CDW/README.md

 ### Since this lab is designed to be portable, it can be run on an Ubuntu 20.04 installation (including ones that are running under a local Hypervisor (Fusion/Workstation/VBirtualbox, etc))
 ### I have listed the steps below that need to be preinstalled before you can download this repo and run it locally

-When you want to play this  find the Vhd1purevm1  machine in the pure folder Right clik on the machine and choose manage snapshots
+When you want to use this demo find the Vhd1purevm1 machine in the pure folder in VCenter Right click on the machine and choose manage snapshots

-From the snap shot menu, you can from three states BASE Ubuntu image  - you follow all the steps below  starting at 43 cdw_lab demo ready  - you can skip to line 51 cluster running - skip to line 78
+From the snap shot menu, you can from three states BASE Ubuntu image  - you follow all the steps below  starting at 43 - longest setup cdw_lab demo ready  - you can skip to line 51 - long setup cluster running - skip to line 78 - short setup